CommonAccord/Site-Org/Doc/MoynihanLaw/LLC/LLC_Form.01.md

 3.2.Ti=Additional Members

+3.2.sec={3.2.1.Sen} {3.2.2.Sen} {3.2.3.Sen}

-3.2.sec=Additional members of the Company may be admitted with the consent of the Managers if the Managers have approved additional capital contributions, the Members have not contributed the maximum amount of such contributions, and the additional members do not contribute any more capital than the difference between the maximum set by the Managers and the amount contributed by the Members.
-Additional members may also be admitted pursuant to Section 7.2 of this agreement.
-Otherwise, additional members may not be admitted except with the approval of the Members.
+3.2.1.Sen=Additional members of the Company may be admitted with the consent of the Managers if the Managers have approved additional capital contributions, the Members have not contributed the maximum amount of such contributions, and the additional members do not contribute any more capital than the difference between the maximum set by the Managers and the amount contributed by the Members.

+3.2.2.Sen=Additional members may also be admitted pursuant to Section 7.2 of this agreement.

+3.2.3.Sen=Otherwise, additional members may not be admitted except with the approval of the Members.

 3.3.Ti=Additional Contributions